Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Testing energy datasets

 For BW model datasets, the first matrix elements calculated with the first term in Expr.~(\ref{eq:BW}) $e^1_{i,j}{=}{-}\sigma_{i,j}\sigma_{i+1,j}\sigma_{i+1,j+1}$ and the second matrix elements calculated with the second term $e^2_{i,j}{=}{-}\sigma_{i,j}\sigma_{i,j+1}\sigma_{i+1,j+1}$.

-These representations result in matrix elements equal to -1 or 1 for all models.
-Our energy snapshot approach is an advance on the problem of domain adaptation of different models, including transfer learning between universality classes.
-It is well suited for cross-domain training between the Ising and the Baxter-Wu models.
+These representations result in matrix elements equal to -1 or 1 for all three models.
+Our energy snapshot approach is an advance on the problem of domain-specific adaptation of different models, including transfer learning between universality classes.
+It is found to be well suited for cross-domain learning between Ising and Baxter-Wu models.

+The energy dataset is twice as large as the spin dataset.
+Therefore, we modified the neural networks accordingly.
+The CNN and RN neural networks will have a convolution input layer consisting of two input channels, while the rest of the neural networks will remain unchanged.
+In contrast, the FCNN neural network will have an input layer with twice as many neurons, and unfortunately, this naive approach of doubling the size of the input layer does not lead to an acceptable evaluation.
+Therefore, we discard the FCNN results used for analyzing the energy dataset.